Azure/azure-quickstart-templates/quickstarts/microsoft.machinelearningservices/machine-learning-job-create-sweep-job/README.md

 You can click the "deploy to Azure" button at the beginning of this document or follow the instructions for command line deployment using the scripts in the root of this repo.

-You may set `_artifactsLocation` parameter to `https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/quickstarts/microsoft.machinelearningservices/machine-learning-job-create-sweep-job/` to let the Azure Machine Learning Job use sample training and validation data.
+You may set `_artifactsLocation` parameter to `https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/quickstarts/microsoft.machinelearningservices/machine-learning-job-create-sweep-job/` to let the Azure Machine Learning Sweep Job use sample iris csv data.
 ### Notes

 If you are new to Azure Machine Learning, see: